jeremy-cc/solarch-assoc/README.md

    .255 is broadcast, but broadcast isn't possible in VPC so this is simply reserved.
 6. To connect a VPC to the internet you need to create an Internet Gateway.
 Only one IG can be bound to a VPC.
 7. VPC can peer to other VPCs in different accounts.
 NO transitive VPC peering though.
 VPCs must peer directly with one another
+8. A VPC that has been set to Dedicated hosting mode cannot be reset to Default hosting mode.
+Only submodes of dedicated can be selected.
+9. VPCs that peer to one another can only route vpc traffic to one another, not edge traffic.

 ###### NAT Instances and NAT Gateways